We use affiliate links and may receive a small commission on purchases. Read more about us.

 In-depth review: Drybar The Double Shot Oval Blow-Dryer Brush Review

-Model Name/ Number: RVDR5298N/ULT
+Model name/ number: RVDR5298N/ULT

 Price: $70

-In-depth review: Revlon One-Step Volumizer PLUS Review
+In-depth review: Revlon One-Step Volumizer PLUS review

 Barrel Size And Shape

-The 2.4” barrel is quite a large size and it can cover a big area at one go, making it faster and more efficient, especially for longer hair.
+The 2.4” barrel is quite a large size and it can cover a big area in one go, making it faster and more efficient, especially for longer hair.
 It also creates less risk of hair damage since there will be less need to pass through your hair over and over again.

 If you have short hair though, this size is not the best.
 It doesn’t do a great job coming close to the roots and it doesn’t have a strong grip.
 Fortunately, Drybar offers smaller-sized barrels for short hair.
-Drybar The Half Shot is a perfect hot air brush with its 1.5” barrel even for the shortest hairstyles.
+Drybar The Half Shot is a perfect hot air brush with its 1.5″ barrel even for the shortest hairstyles.

 Detachable Design And Attachment Options